aswinmohanme/blog/priv/content/posts/2023/02-23-how-upi-works.md

 }
 ---

 UPI or United Payments Interface is the ubiquitous payment method in India.
-Learn how it works under the hood.
+It is a smartphone first, realtime, instant account to account transfer service, owned and operated by the Indian Government.
+It is one of the most used consumer payment products in India with transaction value crossing $1 Trillion in FY 2021-2022.

+Even though the consumer experience is simple on the surface, the technical infrastructure making it possible was a decade long effort.
+In this blog post we will explain how UPI works under the hood, looking into the different entities and financial systems that makes UPI one of the fastest and most used payment system in India.

 ## The User Experience of UPI
-If you haven't used UPI and have only heard about it, this is how the UPI works.
+If you haven't used UPI and have heard about it, it's better to know how the UPI works for a consumer.

 * The Payer (person who wants to pay) opens up their UPI app and enters the UPI Id or scans the QR code of the Payee (person who receives the payment)
-* The Payer then enters the amount and selects the bank account that they want to send the money from
+* The Payer then enters the amount and selects the bank account that they want to send the money from.
 * The UPI app then asks for the UPI pin and in around three seconds the money is sent.

+This flow is similar for paying merchants as well.

+### Why UPI is so succesful in India
+UPI is succeful in India due to many reasons

+* Easy to setup, you need a bank account and the mobile number associated with the bank accounts
+* Everyone uses UPI, UPI was mandated by RBI to be supported by everyone.
+* Zero cost.
+Sending and reciving payments with UPI is zero cost.
+It even has zero MDR.

+Now we can take a look at how UPI works techically.

 ## How a UPI transaction takes place.